Beginner’s Guide To Horse Training: Part 1

 Variations in rider’s builds and the riding task at hand must be considered in determining proper length.
 A rider wanting to practice dressage or cutting cattle is more concerned with control and security and wants a longer stirrup to achieve a deeper seat.

-On the other hand, a rider schooling a horse over fences or developing a horse for the race track is more concerned with allowing the horse the necessary freedom of movement to jump and gallop; the stirrups must be shorter in order to lighten his seat and, consequently, the horse’s load. which allows the rider the security, control and finesse necessary to properly communicate with his horse is the correct one.
+On the other hand, a rider schooling a horse over fences or developing a horse for the race track is more concerned with allowing the horse the necessary freedom of movement to jump and gallop; the stirrups must be shorter to lighten his seat and, consequently, the horse’s load.
+Which allows the rider the security, control and finesse necessary to properly communicate with his horse is the correct one.

 Proper stirrup length can be determined by allowing the leg to hang naturally and then adjusting the stirrups until they hit just at or slightly below the ankle joint.
 Stirrup length shouldn’t be rigidly measured, however.